How Can Hit and Run Lawyers in Springfield Help Me Get Compensation After a Hit and Run?

 Car accident victims often work with a car accident attorney to obtain non-economic damages in addition to compensation for the areas listed above.
 Non-economic damages include compensation for losses that cannot be as easily quantified and are not based on actual expenses, such as pain and suffering, for example.

 However, such damages are typically received from an opposing driver or other party who was involved in the accident.
 In a hit and run, the other driver is unknown.
-Therefore, it’s key to work with a determined and resolute hit and run accident attorney who will work to recover as much compensation as possible via economic damages, like those listed above, which are open to compensation.
+Therefore, it’s key to work with a determined and resolute hit and run accident attorney, like a Springfield wrongful death lawyer, who will work to recover as much compensation as possible via economic damages, like those listed above, which are open to compensation.

 What Defines a Hit and Run Accident?